Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective: Hyperparameters

-\textbf{Stage-3 few-shot finetuning.} To mitigate the domain gaps and imbalanced distribution issues in the retrieved data \cite{liu2025few}, we finetune the model on the few-shot labeled data for 10 epochs, with the same hyperparameters in stage-2 training.
+\textbf{Stage-3 Few-shot Finetuning.} To mitigate domain gaps and imbalanced distributions in the retrieved data \cite{liu2025few}, we finetune the model on few-shot labeled data for 10 epochs, using the same hyperparameters as in stage-2 training.
 For all three stages, we learn a loss temperature $T_\text{loss}$ initialized to 0.07 with a learning rate of 1e-4 and a weight decay of 1e-2.